Grants (Federal Supplemental Opportunity Grant (FSEOG), PELL Grant), Federal Work-Study, Direct Subsidized/Unsubsidized Loans.

 When completing your FAFSA, add Randolph College, Federal School code number 003734

 Submitting your application for Admission is all you need to do to be considered for a Randolph College scholarship – there are no other forms to complete.
-For more information about Randolph College’s wide range of scholarship programs, visit our Scholarships page.
+Learn more about Randolph College’s wide range of scholarship programs.